 Using transfer path analyses (TPA), relevant acoustic transfer paths from the excitation all the way to the passenger’s ear can be additionally identified and potential courses of action evaluated.
 Rapid loops between the system evaluation and modification of component properties are possible due to the global network of prototyping facilities, enabling the quick exchange of prototype parts.

 The axle test bench can cover a wide range of relevant road noise frequencies and is able to investigate frequencies up to 2 kHz.
 In this way, Vibracoustic meets the needs of many light vehicle manufacturers who incorporate road noise performance early in the development process for the NVH evaluation of individual hardware variants.

 With an axle optimization workflow, which helps to reduce workload and enables tasks to be prioritized, Vibracoustic can thus further support the axle development process.
 Test bench measurements are used to validate an axle simulation model.

 By simulation and optimization, the most effective component modifications are identified, which are designed, built and implemented afterwards.
 Counter-measurements with updated components are done with the axle before the final proof is done in the full vehicle.

-With the necessary system expertise, corresponding simulation methods, associated prototype construction, and comprehensive benchmarking infrastructure including component and full vehicle testing, Vibracoustic supports OEMs to benchmark, evaluate, test and define NVH specifications and requirements for their vehicles as early in the development process as possible.
+Extensive system expertise, corresponding simulation methods, associated prototype construction, and comprehensive benchmarking infrastructure including component and full vehicle testing, enable Vibracoustic to support OEMs to benchmark, evaluate, test and define NVH specifications and requirements for their vehicles as early in the development process as possible.
 This not only helps save time and costs, but it also secures optimized NVH performance and driving comfort.